CDGCBR: East Cheshire Branch

 Words from the Webmaster

-Here's an introduction to the new site
+Here's an introduction to the layout of the site

 - The Contacts page has a list of all officers in the branch, and all the towers in our branch with their contact details.
 I've added practice times, a link to Dove's Guide, a link to Google Maps for driving instructions, contact email addresses and mobile phone numbers [where available].
 I originally copied all this data from the annual report, but I've since contacted people for updates [note the "Last Updated" date at the bottom for each tower].
 I am still waiting to hear from Hyde, Dunham Massey, Gawsworth, Hayfield, and Taxal.
 Therefore, the information shown for these towers may be inaccurate.